dalbonio/jogodobicho/README.md

-# Jogo do Bicho blockchain
+# Jogo do Bicho Blockchain

 This project is a prototype of a brazillian gamble game called "Jogo do Bicho".
 The game mechanics are well explained in the wikipedia page [Jogo_do_Bicho](https://en.wikipedia.org/wiki/Jogo_do_bicho)